oke-aditya/python_design_patterns/design_patterns/state/state_pattern.md

 # State Pattern

 State is a behavioral design pattern that lets an object alter its behavior when its internal state changes.

 It appears as if the object changed its class.

+The State pattern suggests that you create new classes for all possible states of an object and extract all state-specific behaviors into these classes.

+To transition the context into another state, replace the active state object with another object that represents that new state.
+This is possible only if all state classes follow the same interface and the context itself works with these objects through that interface.

+Use the State pattern when you have an object that behaves differently depending on its current state, the number of states is enormous, and the state-specific code changes frequently.

 # Use cases